|Nutrition Facts (per serving)|

 |Saturated Fat 12g||62%|

 |Total Carbohydrate 16g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Wild boar is similar in taste to organically raised pork, but it has a richer, more meaty flavor.
 Like regular pork belly, wild boar needs to be braised a good long while.
 If you can't find wild boar locally, Marx Foods sells all cuts.
 Since the wild boar supplied by Marx Fine Foods is authentically wild, it should be marinated overnight.
 Pork belly is all the rage in restaurants, but wild boar belly takes indulgence to another level.

-- 4 cups beef stock (homemade or packaged, not canned)
+4 cups beef stock, homemade or boxed (not canned)